fboender/mcplayeredit/README.md

 * readline (libreadline) for tab-completion support.

 Compatibility
 -------------

 Developed for and on:

-    Ubuntu 10.04 / Python 2.6.5
+*   Ubuntu 10.04 / Python 2.6.5

 Confirmed to be working on:

-    - Ubuntu 10.04
+*   Ubuntu 10.04
-    - Windows XP (Limited tab-completion functionality)
+*   Windows XP (Limited tab-completion functionality)
-    - Windows 7 (Limited tab-completion functionality)
+*   Windows 7 (Limited tab-completion functionality)
-    - Mac OS X 10.5.5
+*   Mac OS X 10.5.5

 Should work on:

-    - Every Unix-like OS
+*   Every Unix-like OS
-    - MacOSX
+*   MacOSX
-    - Windows Vista
+*   Windows Vista

 Usage
 -----

-GNU/Linux, Unix-compatible:
+### GNU/Linux, Unix-compatible:

 Unpack the tarball

     $ tar -vxzf mcplayeredit-%%VERSION%%.tar.gz

 Start MCPlayerEdit

     $ cd mcplayeredit
     $ python ./mcplayeredit
     > load <worldname>

-Windows (XP, 7):
+### Windows (XP, 7):

-    - Unpack mcplayeredit-%%VERSION%%.zip with something like 7zip.
+*   Unpack mcplayeredit-%%VERSION%%.zip with something like 7zip.
-    - Navigate to the mcplayeredit folder
+*   Navigate to the mcplayeredit folder
-    - Double click the 'mcplayeredit.py' file.
+*   Double click the 'mcplayeredit.py' file.

-MacOS X:

-    Using Finder
+### MacOS X (Using Finder)

-    - Download mcplayeredit-%%VERSION%%.tar.gz
+*   Download mcplayeredit-%%VERSION%%.tar.gz
-    - Open the containing folder
+*   Open the containing folder
-    - Double-click the .tar.gz file to extract it.
+*   Double-click the .tar.gz file to extract it.
-    - Open the extracted mcplayeredit-0.11 folder
+*   Open the extracted mcplayeredit-0.11 folder
-    - Double-click the 'mcplayeredit.py' file.
+*   Double-click the 'mcplayeredit.py' file.
 This will most likely open it in the Python IDLE editor
-    - Press F5 to run the Python script.
+*   Press F5 to run the Python script.

 Make sure you are not playing the World in Minecraft before loading the level in MCPlayerEdit, or your changes will not take effect.
 You can modify a world